 - Process €100m+ contractor payments annually

-We are proud winners of the prestigious overall award of Accountancy Practice of the Year in the 2019 Irish Accountancy Awards and also the CX Impact in Professional Services Award in the 2019 Irish Customer Experience Impact Awards!
+We are proud winners of Tax Team of the Year 2020 and Accountancy Practice of the Year 2019 in the Irish Accountancy Awards and also the CX Impact in Professional Services Awards in the 2021 and 2019 Irish Customer Experience Impact Awards!
 So talk to the best in the industry for all the expert tax and financial advice you need to maximise the financial benefits of contracting!

 For more information on getting started in contracting or to get a free illustrative calculation showing how much you can earn as a professional contractor, drop a line to the friendly, expert crew in our Solutions Team.